 ‘He’s probably anticipating failing us for all our OWL exams.’
 Neville stared down into his sandwich like it was Professor Trelawney’s crystal ball.
 ‘My gran will kill me if I don’t get at least 6 OWLs like my father did.’

-‘It’s two years away, Nev,’ Ron cried.
-‘Harry has to go through two near-death experiences first, you’ve got a huge advantage!’
+‘It’s two years away, Nev,’ Ron said.
+‘Harry has to go through two near-death experiences first, you’ve got a huge advantage.’

-The table laughed with the exception of Hermione, who jabbed her wand at the piece of parchment, picking pieces of salad off her place with her free hand.
+The table laughed.
+Hermione glanced up at the sound, jabbing her wand at the piece of parchment and picking pieces of salad off her place with her free hand.

 ‘I’ve had my near-death experience for this year, thanks,’ Harry said.

-‘It doesn’t count, mate,’ Ron said.
+‘It doesn’t count, mate,’ Ron replied.
 ‘The Bulgarian cheerleader cancels it out.’

 The guys nodded.